 Siding is the material attached to the exterior surface of your house to protect it from the elements.
 Every house except brick, stucco, or masonry houses needs siding.
-As explained by a professional Northern Virginia roofing and exterior remodeling company, the siding, along with the roof, creates a watertight barrier that keeps heat, cold, water, and wind from seeping into your building.
+As explained by professional siding contractors in Northern Virginia, the siding, along with the roof, creates a watertight barrier that keeps heat, cold, water, and wind from seeping into your building.

 Siding can be made from wood, asphalt, vinyl, steel, aluminum, and composite (a combination of different materials).
 In addition to being made from different materials, siding also comes in various styles and shapes.